New Album Devil Is Fine Out Now Via Bandcamp.

 MG: Well, first I’d sample an old spiritual vinyl.. (just kidding) The songs mainly revolve around the chants, so I try to come up with a good one.
-I imagine this must look astonishingly dumb, because I kinda yell vaguely satanic stuff in a gospel kind of voice in my kitchen until I like something.
-This is interrupted with me going “No, that’s stupid!”
+I imagine this must look astonishingly dumb because I kinda yell vaguely satanic stuff in a gospel kind of voice in my kitchen until I like something.
+This is interrupted by me going “No, that’s stupid!”
 My neighbours must think great things of me.

-After that I think about what might fit the feeling of the song and often capture some field recordings before I add the other instruments.
+After that, I think about what might fit the feeling of the song and often capture some field recordings before I add the other instruments.
 There was no real planned process but it all involved large doses of caffeine.

-O: The artwork for your new LP Devil is Fine shows a well dressed black child with a symbol in front of his face.
+O: The artwork for your new LP Devil is Fine shows a well dressed black man with a symbol in front of his face.
 Where did this symbol come from?
 What is the meaning of the symbol and the artwork?

-MG: The picture is of one Robert Smalls, a slave who freed himself and others by commandeering a confederate ship.
+MG: The picture is of one Robert Smalls, a slave who freed himself and others by commandeering a Confederate ship.
 He also undertook other badassery which is well worth reading up on.
 The symbol is just the sigil of Lucifer.
 Superimposing that on Smalls kind of sums up my intention of the record.

 O: What has the reaction to your music been like thus far?

 MG: It’s been unreal.
 I mainly made this for myself and was very surprised to find people writing about it and actually buying it.
-Maybe it’s because black metal is very timid or even has strict unwritten rule against blending with other elements.
+Maybe it’s because black metal is very timid or even has a strict unwritten rule against blending with other elements.